In this blog post, you will learn everything you need to know about how to make clothes last longer.

 This may seem like an unnecessary gadget, but I swear it’s not!

-I got my fabric shaver a few years ago and I’ve been constantly reaching for it whenever my pieces get pilly.
+I got this exact fabric shaver a few years ago and I’ve been constantly reaching for it whenever my pieces get pilly.

 It makes my sweaters and other clothing look like new when most people would have gotten rid of them.